Home » Automobile engg » 5 Types of Suspension Springs Used In Automobile Vehicles

 Helper spring is just like a semi-elliptical spring but without eyes at the ends.
 It is fitted with the main springs particularly on the rear axle of the truck to carry the heavy load.
 The ends of the helper spring touch the brackets fitted on the frame when the truck is heavily loaded.

-3. Coil Springs
+#3 Coil Springs

 Coil springs are made of spring steel.
 These are described with the independent suspension system.

-While providing a wide variety of spring rates, they can be accommodated in all type of confined spaces.
+While providing a wide variety of spring rates, they can be accommodated in all types of confined spaces.
 As compared to leaf springs they weigh only half the weight required for doing the same job.

 Types of suspension springs: Coil suspension

-They can also store twice the energy per unit volume in comparison to leaf springs but to control the accelerating, braking and cornering, anti-roll bars or radius roads should be provided.
 The pan-shaped brackets or spring seats attached to the rear axles are used to seat the coil spring.
 Spring seats incorporated into the frame are similarly used for compressing springs against them.

-The suspension is also used in combination with torque tube or torque rod drive.
+The suspension is also used in combination with a torque tube or torque rod drive.
 As regards energy storage i.e. energy stored in a given weight of spring, coil and torsion bar springs are superior to the leaf springs.

-4. Torsion Spring
+#4 Torsion Spring

 Torsion bar suspension spring

 One end of the bar is connected to the frame and another end is connected to the wheel arm and supported in the bearing.
 The end of the wheel arm is connected to the wheel hub.
-When the wheel hits a bump, it starts vibrating up and down, thus a torque on the torsion bar start acting as a spring.
+When the wheel hits a bump, it starts vibrating up and down, thus a torque on the torsion bar starts acting as a spring.

-6. Rubber Springs
+#6 Rubber Springs

 Rubber spring